 Member, BCNF Board

-Jennifer Kho is the VP of journalism and information equity at DoGoodery, a consulting agency that ideates, creates and executes initiatives to improve lives and reduce inequity.
-She also serves as president of the Journalism and Women Symposium (JAWS), a senior adviser for Canary Media, an adviser for The Pivot Fund and an independent researcher.
-She co-authored a Membership Puzzle Project report on building news communities in July.
-She previously held leadership roles as the senior director of strategic innovation at HuffPost, where she led the development of new audience engagement, storytelling and revenue models, including membership; managing editor for HuffPost; and managing editor for the Guardian US.
+Jennifer Kho is executive editor of the Chicago Sun-Times and president of the Journalism and Women Symposium.
+Previously, she served as VP of journalism and information equity at DoGoodery, a consulting agency that ideates, creates and executes initiatives to improve lives and reduce inequity.
+She was also a senior adviser for Canary Media, an adviser for The Pivot Fund and an independent researcher.
+She co-authored a Membership Puzzle Project report on building news communities.
+She held leadership roles as the senior director of strategic innovation at HuffPost, where she led the development of new audience engagement, storytelling and revenue models, including membership; managing editor for HuffPost; and managing editor for the Guardian US.
 You can reach her on LinkedIn or on Twitter @jennkho.

 Ryan Nakashima